algolia/kubernetes-hands-on/08-service/README.md

   app: simple-deployment
 ```

-is central to k8s.
-It is with those fields that you will tell k8s which pods to give access through this `service`.
+is central to Kubernetes.
+It is with those fields that you will tell Kubernetes which pods to give access through this `service`.

 Apply the service: